Time to read: 4 minutes.

 Past Work

-Some ventures that I have advised include:
+Some ventures that I have advised or led include:

 - PureEdge Solutions